mohaminemed/R2CFL/README.md

 ## Overview

-**Crowdsourced Federated Learning (CrowdFL)** extends traditional Federated Learning (FL) by enabling open and heterogeneous participation through a crowdsourcing paradigm.
+**Crowdsourced Federated Learning (CrowdFL)** extends traditional FL by enabling open and heterogeneous participation through a crowdsourcing paradigm.
 In such environments, reputation-based incentive mechanisms are commonly used to guide worker selection and improve trustworthiness.

 While existing reputation-driven CrowdFL frameworks improve participant reliability, they largely overlook the robustness of reputation systems against stealthy adversaries capable of evading standard detection mechanisms.
 As a result, malicious participants may gradually accumulate reputation and gain increasing influence over future training tasks.